 Stitch around the outside ⅜ inch (1cm) from the edge.
 This will form your casing.
 There is no need to leave a gap this time.

-Step 4 - Elastic
+Step 4 - Thread the Elastic

 Attach your elastic to a safety pin and thread it through the gap on the outside.
+Overlap the ends of the elastic by ½ inch (12mm) and stitch.

 Close the gap either by machine or by hand stitching with a slip stitch.
 A slip stitch will give you an invisible finish but will take a little longer since it is hand stitching.
 I usually just use a machine as the stitching tends to be hidden in the gathers.

-Fabric Bowl cover Pattern - In Conclusion
+Fabric Bowl Cover - In Conclusion

 Your bowl covers are now ready to use!
 Make several in coordinating fabrics and use them to keep insects away from your food.
 These covers are re-washable and will see you through a great many special outside occasions to come.